 Valentyn Semenov @ stock.adobe.com

 Lighter and more energy-efficient than concrete buildings, wooden skyscrapers are a durable and cheaper solution to current construction models in cities with high population densities.
-Vertically designed, these urban towers employ cross-laminated fiber or veneer lumber instead of concrete or old-growth wood to accommodate housing projects or mixed-use buildings.
+Vertically designed, these urban towers employ engineered wood (usually cross-laminated timber and/or glued laminated timber) instead of concrete or old-growth wood to accommodate housing projects or mixed-use buildings.

-In terms of fire-resistance, the timber panels used to make such structures should be dense enough to ensure that they do not catch fire easily.
+In terms of fire resistance, due to the dense nature of the timber panels used to make such structures, the panels do not burn through: they char only on the surface.
 Another option to protect these buildings from fire is to cover them with fire-proof gypsum boards.